qdrant/qdrant-stars-handbook/README.md

 # Get Started

 Qdrant Stars are passionate advocates and leaders in the vector search community.
 Each member brings unique expertise and contributes significantly to advancing and improving vector search technology.
-To learn more about each of our Stars and their contributions, please visit <span style="text-decoration:underline;">Qdrant Stars Member Page</span>.
+To learn more about each of our Stars and their contributions, please visit Qdrant Stars Member Page on our website.

 ## Qdrant Stars Application Process